ringku09/toxassay/README.md

 ToxAssay is an R-based software package designed for the comprehensive evaluation of drug-induced toxicity utilizing complex toxicogenomics databases.
 The package offers a comprehensive suite of functions,
+encompassing:

-encompassing: \* (i) automated acquisition, preprocessing, and annotation of data by compound name for efficient management. \* (ii) identification of molecular markers for targeted toxicity, including DEGs, AOPs, functional pathways, and Protein-Protein Interaction (PPI) networks. \* (iii) development of optimized machine-learning classifiers for predicting the targeted toxicity in test samples of compounds.
+- 1)  automated acquisition, preprocessing, and annotation of data by compound name for efficient management.
+- 2)  identification of molecular markers for targeted toxicity, including DEGs, AOPs, functional pathways, and Protein-Protein Interaction (PPI) networks.
+- 3)  development of optimized machine-learning classifiers for predicting the targeted toxicity in test samples of compounds.

 dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges: